cloud66/help-old/_posts/igor/intro.md

 __________________________________________________________________
 #### Create a Slack bot

-First thing you will need to do is to create your ChatOps bot on Slack.
+First thing you will need to do is to create a bot on Slack.
 - Go to `https://you_slack_team.slack.com/apps/manage/custom-integrations`
 - Go to `Bots`
 - Go to `Add Configuration`